page0egap/probabilistic-linear-regression-attack-hypersphere-secure-sketch/README.md

 ## Prequsites

 Hardware:
-1. Recommended: NVIDIA GPU with more than 4GB memory, or just using cpu(might be very slow)(Only needed in `Experiments by real dataset` section)
+1. Recommended: 16GB or more RAM

 Envs: